Fisheries and Oceans Canada Values and Ethics Code

 Public servants shall use resources responsibly by:

-At Fisheries and Oceans Canada Stewardship also means:
+At DFO and Coast Guard, Stewardship also means:

 Excellence in the design and delivery of public sector policy, programs and services is beneficial to every aspect of Canadian public life.
 Engagement, collaboration, effective teamwork and professional development are all essential to a high-performing organization.